Tarot de Besançon

-The Tarot de Besançon, also called the Besançon Tarot or Swiss Tarot, describes a type of Tarot pack for card games that was derived from the older forms of the Marseille type, but which portrays characteristic differences.
+The Tarot de Besançon, also called the Besançon Tarot, describes an historical type of Tarot pack used for playing card games that was made in south Germany, France and Switzerland, including the town of Besançon.

-Cards of this type were manufactured predominantly in Switzerland in the middle of the 18th century.
+History

+The Tarot de Besançon was derived from the older form of the Marseille type, now known as ‘Type-I Tarot de Marseille’, compared with which it portrays characteristic differences, notably that the Popess (trump II) and the Pope (trump V) are replaced by, respectively, Juno and Jupiter.
+The earliest cards of this pattern came from Strasbourg in the early 18th century.
+During the mid-18th century other sources of manufacture included Colmar, Konstanz, Ulm and Munich, but the majority were manufactured in Alsace.
 The packs take their name from the eastern French town of Besançon, to which the cardmakers moved their production in the early 19th century.

-The cards were not just made in Switzerland or Besançon, but from about 1750 across a wide area including southern France, Switzerland and even south Germany.
+The so-called Tarot de Besançon was superseded in the late 18th century by French-suited tarot packs.
+The Swiss Tarot pattern, which emerged in Diessenhofen around 1860, was derived from the Tarot de Besançon.

+Description

 Typical of card packs of the Besançon type is that the cards traditionally depicting the Papess and the Pope were redesigned to portray the Roman gods, Juno and Jupiter.
 It is assumed that this renaming took place in order to avoid upsetting religious sensitivities in an area of distribution marked by confessional contrasts.

 Other features of the Besançon type compared with the Marseille Tarot are: